happilymarrieddad/node-mysql-deadlock-retries2/README.md

   database: 'my_db'
 });

-var retries: 5;      // How many times will the query be retried when the ER_LOCK_DEADLOCK error occurs var minMillis: 1;    // The minimum amount of milliseconds that the system sleeps before retrying var maxMillis: 100;  // The maximum amount of milliseconds that the system sleeps before retrying var debug = 1
+var retries: 5;      	// How many times will the query be retried when the ER_LOCK_DEADLOCK error occurs var minMillis: 1;    	// The minimum amount of milliseconds that the system sleeps before retrying var maxMillis: 100;  	// The maximum amount of milliseconds that the system sleeps before retrying var debug = 1;		 	// Show all the debugs on how the proxy is working var show_all_errors = 1;// Show all errors that are outside of the proxy

-proxyMysqlDeadlockRetries(connection, retries, minMillis, maxMillis, debug);
+proxyMysqlDeadlockRetries(connection, retries, minMillis, maxMillis, debug, show_all_errors);
 ```
 Example code for when you are using the connection pool instead:
 ```